Transfer Credit Policy

 - Fill out the Request for Transfer Credit form.

 - If the course you are substituting is in your major department, have your departmental advisor approve the course first.

 - Dr. Braun will be the final approver of the request.
-His office will email you to relay his decision.
+Her office will email you to relay her decision.